James Reiss: Career

-He has won grants from the Creative Artists Public Service Program of the New York State Council on the Arts, the National Endowment for the Arts, the New York Foundation for the Arts and the Ohio Arts Council.
-He has received awards from, among others, the Academy of American Poets, the Poetry Society of America, the Pushcart Press and the Unterberg Poetry Center of the 92nd Street Y in New York City.
-From 1971-1974 he was a regular poetry critic for The Plain Dealer in Cleveland, Ohio.
-In 1977 he won first prize in New York’s Big Apple Bicentennial Poetry Contest.
-He won four annual Zeitfunk awards for his reviewing, in 2007-2010, from the Public Radio Exchange, PRX.
+Reiss won grants from the Creative Artists Public Service Program of the New York State Council on the Arts, the National Endowment for the Arts, the New York Foundation for the Arts and the Ohio Arts Council.
+He has received awards from, among others, the Academy of American Poets, the Poetry Society of America, the Pushcart Press and the Unterberg Poetry Center of the 92nd Street Y. From 1971 to 1974, he was a regular poetry critic for The Plain Dealer in Cleveland, Ohio.
+In 1977, he won first prize in New York’s Big Apple Bicentennial Poetry Contest.
+He won four annual Zeitfunk awards for his reviewing between 2007 and 2010, from the Public Radio Exchange.